The number of manufacturers selling directly to consumers is expected to grow 71% this year to more than 40% of all manufacturers. (Forbes)

 Additionally, selling direct to consumer gives you the flexibility to choose how you want to market your products, what product attributes to highlight, how many new products to introduce at one time, etc.

-Blowing up your current business model by adding DTC just might be the ticket to tremendous growth in 2017.
+Blowing up your current business model by adding DTC just might be the ticket to tremendous growth this year.

 For more insight on end to end eCommerce strategy visit this resources page.